 The active JetPatch Manager Console utilizes a primary database located in the same datacenter; a hot standby database is available, in read-only mode, on the standby server's datacenter.
 JetPatch-provided scripts set up the databases, replicate VAI content between the JetPatch Manager Console via Rsync, and replicate the database via asynchronous log shipping.

-Endpoint connections to the primary server are by hostname rather than by IP address, and upon failure of the primary datacenter, you activate the standby deployment and update DNS records to redirect endpoint and administrative traffic to it.
+Endpoint connections to the primary server are established by hostname rather than by IP address.
+Upon failure of the primary datacenter, you activate the standby deployment and update your internal DNS records to redirect endpoint and administrative traffic to the secondary datacenter's IP address.

 For WSUS, we recommend setting it up according to the MSFT-recommended Load Balancing and HA Procedure